 Negative features: decadence, moodiness, extravagance

-It is one of the rarest colors and is the least visible in nature.
-It is therefore seen as special and is often related to time, the cosmos, and space.
+Purple color is the least visible in nature.
+That is why, most people consider it special and quite often relate it to time, the cosmos, and space.

 However, if your target audience are low-income consumers, purple’s association with expense could be potentially harmful to your brand.
 This highlights the individuality of color choice in best reflecting the brand value and the message it sends to consumers.